 This was the consistency you are looking for.
 The balls should not be sticky or too flaky.
 If you don’t get the consistency right at this point, you could be messing up your future dipping steps.

-Melt your chocolate using the double boiler method, or if you have the little chocolate melting pots.
+Melt your chocolate using the double boiler method, or you have the little chocolate melting pots.

-One major tip I have is taking your sticks and dipping them in chocolate and then straight into your cake pop.
+One major tip I have is to take your sticks and dip them in chocolate and then straight into your cake pop.
 Let those get hard and then you are ready to dip in chocolate.

 After dipping and letting your cake pops harden they are ready to eat!
 I call them cookie dough cake pops because once you bite in they look like cookie dough.